o-gi/claude-code-commands/commands/gw-yolo.md

 - Claude follows existing patterns in your codebase
 - Complex business logic may need clarification via gw-iss-edit

-This is true "vibe coding" - describe what you want, Claude Code builds it!
+This is thoughtful "vibe coding" - describe what you want, Claude Code plans it, you approve, then it builds!

 ## Important: Always Uses Worktree